semaf/finddomain/README.md

     finddomain --length=3 --top-level-domain=se --letters=abc

-### Exmaple to run in background
-    finddomain -c 3 -t se -l abc &

-or to run in background

-    finddomain --length=3 --top-level-domain=se --letters=abc &

 Will output if # from print() is removed else will be saved in file domain_output.txt:

     aaa.se is unavailable.  expires: 2014-12-31